-6) Q: Will general solicitation be permitted in connection with "Section 4(11/2)" private resales?
+6) Q: Will general solicitation be permitted in connection with "Section $4(1\frac{1}{2})$ " private resales?

 A: Consistent with the SEC's position on Section 4(a)(2), the SEC Staff has indicated that so-called Section $4(1\frac{1}{2})$ private resales are not affected by Rule 506(c).
 We nonetheless believe that permitting general solicitation in Section $4(1\frac{1}{2})$ private resales in situations where all the purchasers are accredited investors and the requirements of Rule 506(c) are met (other than its limitation to transactions by issuers) is consistent with the legal theory that gave rise to the secondary market in private offerings.
-The Section $4(1\frac{1}{2})$ exemption relies on the interplay between Section 4(a)(2) on the one hand, and Sections 4(a)(1) and (a)(3) on the other.
-It is based on the notion that if the requirements of Section 4(a)(2) are otherwise met with respect to a private secondary market resale of a restricted security, the fact that a resale transaction occurs further down the chain of title (i.e., does not involve the issuer as a counterparty) is not a reason to deny it the exempt status that would have been available had the issuer been the seller in the transaction.
+The Section $4(1\frac{1}{2})$ exemption relies on the interplay between Section 4(a)(2) on the one hand, and Sections 4(a)(1) and 4(a)(2) are otherwise met with respect to a private secondary market resale of a restricted security, the fact that a resale transaction occurs further down the chain of title (i.e., does not involve the issuer as a counterparty) is not a reason to deny it the exempt status that would have been available had the issuer been the seller in the transaction.
 What's good enough for the issuer, in our view, should be good enough for subsequent holders in the chain of title.